GAumala/blog/static/posts/2018-09-12-creating-an-http-api-with-scotty-and-beam.md

   liftAndCatchIO $ Q.getLikesCount conn postStringId
 ```

-`getLikesCount` is fairly easy to understand, it takes a SQLite connection and
+`getLikesCount` is fairly easy to understand.
+It takes a SQLite connection and
 the string ID of the post whose likes count we are interested in.
 `incrementLikesCount` is not so obvious because its second argument is
 `LikeInfo`, which I haven't talked about yet. `LikeInfo` is mere record